< Go to Quickdraws

 Cons: Gate hang up, rubber piece breaks, skinny runner hard to grab when sport climbing

-The rubber gasket used on this quickdraw is not very durable.
+The rubber gasket used on this draw is not very durable.
 This is the little piece of black rubber for the bottom (bent) carabiner to keep it in place for clipping.
 We found they broke after a few months of heavy use.
-Not a big deal because the quickdraw still works without the rubber part.
+Not a big deal because it still works without the rubber part.
 But by comparison, the Petzl Spirit Express uses a much beefier rubber piece that takes much longer to break.
 Also, the sling or "dogbone" used to connect the carabiner is pretty skinny.
 This shaves weight but makes it hard to comfortably grab the draw.

 — Chris McNamara